(Photo credit: http://bit.ly/2fF2JPb)

 - If the people in your city don’t speak English and English isn’t needed for anything else other than your course, your progress in the subject may be slower and your usage may become limited to your course content only.
 This can be dangerous for your ongoing learning, as if you don’t leave your city and move somewhere where English is needed (at least in some parts of your life), your progress both in your career and your language development will be limited.

 So here are a few realisations that many students face.
 As with anything, if you want quality you will need to pull out the stops to pay more and move somewhere where you can use your new skills regularly.
 But also beware that there are also many language centres that promise you many things, but you need to check out all their promises first to make sure they are genuine.
-A good reputation is usually followed by promises met, so ask around.
+A good reputation is usually because promises have been met, so ask around.